 Climatic conditions across the United Kingdom produce perfect conditions for moss to flourish.
-Further, moss will form on any surface where a combination of moisture and porosity exist.
+Further, moss will form on any surface where a combination of moisture and porosity exists.
 Moss remover kills moss and can also be used as a preventative.
-Importantly, it is also used as a moss remover for roofs and as a moss remover for tarmac.

 Above all, remember that whatever type of external surface you are applying the product to should be as dry as possible.
 The reason is that the plant remains quite dormant and greatly reduces in size when it is dry.
 Applying the product when the plant is dry will automatically lead to it being absorbed readily into its roots.
 This enables the product to work far more effectively.

 Apply When The Surface Is Dry!

 That is to say, very little or nothing will be retained within the plant or the roots if applied when the moss is soaking wet.
 So, regardless of dilution rates, it will be largely ineffective.
 Therefore, don’t use a moss remover for roofs if rain is forecast within 4 hours!
 If used as a moss killer for tarmac surfaces the surface needs to be dry prior to application.

 House roofs are where you often find the largest and deepest infestations of the plant.
 Older concrete tiles that might well be in excess of 30 years old are the most vulnerable.
 This is because over the years the protective layer on the tiles has been worn away by the elements.
 This leaves them retaining consistent amounts of moisture.